Board-Certified Urologist

 Side effects to know about:

 The limitation: Alpha-blockers do not stop prostate growth.
 They treat the symptom (obstruction) but not the disease (enlargement).
 Over time, as the prostate continues to grow, alpha-blockers become insufficient.
-They also don’t reduce the risk of acute urinary retention or the need for future surgery.
+They also do not reduce the risk of acute urinary retention or the need for future surgery.

 5-alpha reductase inhibitors (5-ARIs): the slow shrinkage option